 This is where Obsidian pulls ahead significantly.

-- Popular plugins: Dataview (database queries), Templater (advanced templates), Calendar, Tasks, Smart Connections (AI search), CoPilot (AI writing assistant)
+Obsidian (2,690+ plugins): Mature API, in-app marketplace, popular plugins include Dataview (database queries), Templater (advanced templates), Smart Connections (AI search), and CoPilot (AI writing).
+Most are actively maintained.

 Mobile Experience